Waseca Junior & Senior High School

 BUILDING PASSES/PASSES OUT OF THE BUILDING

-Students are not to leave the building during the day without a pass signed by office personnel; this applies to any appointment.
+Students are not to leave the building during the day without a pass either issued and signed by office personnel, or logged in the e-hallpass system.
 Anyone leaving the building without following the above procedure is considered skipping school and is subject to disciplinary action.

 A safe and civil environment is needed for students to learn and attain high academic standards and to promote healthy human relationships.
 Bullying, like other violent or disruptive behavior, is conduct that interferes with a student’s ability to learn and/or a teacher’s ability to educate students in a safe environment.
 The Bullying Prohibition policy protects students against bullying and retaliation by other students.